BoE's Broadbent sees inflation near 3 pct for most of 2012

-LONDON UK inflation is falling more slowly than expected and is likely to stay around its current 3 percent level for most of 2012, Bank's policymaker Ben Broadbent said in an interview broadcast on Tuesday.
+LONDON UK inflation is falling more slowly than expected and is likely to stay around its current 3 percent level for most of 2012, Bank of England policymaker Ben Broadbent said in an interview broadcast on Tuesday.

 "Our forecast ... is for (inflation) to bobble around close to this level for much of the rest of the year," Broadbent told Bloomberg TV.